 If your kitchen is on the small side, a breakfast bar is the perfect solution, as it takes up far less space than a table and chairs and can double up as somewhere to prepare and present food.

-Kitchen designer Neil Lerner recommends a minimum 300mm overhang to give room for bar stools.
-‘It’s also important to allow enough room, say 600mm, between the breakfast bar and any wall behind it for easy access,’ he adds.
+Kitchen designer Neil Lerner recommends a minimum 30cm/12in overhang to give room for bar stools.
+‘It’s also important to allow enough room, say 60cm/24in, between the breakfast bar and any wall behind it for easy access,’ he adds.

 Stylish and practical, they offer additional worktop space and storage opportunities, while also providing a social focal point where people can gather, entertain and enjoy a quick meal.

 'The addition of breakfast bar seating can create intimacy in the largest kitchen, and only requires a 40cm worktop overhang to dine in comfort,' says interior designer Abigail Hall.

 Connect both water and electricity, and your breakfast bar will become an impressive workhorse, incorporating cooking, washing and cooling appliances.
 'This will free up surfaces in the rest of the kitchen but we also see the island as an opportunity to have extra ovens or specialist appliances such as a teppanyaki, wok burner or BBQ grill,' adds Neil Lerner.

-'Alternatively, splitting the two areas with different materials, quartz and wood for instance, and elevating the breakfast bar slightly above the surface will help zone the kitchen,' says says Melissa Klink, Harvey Jones Head of Design.
+'Alternatively, splitting the two areas with different materials, quartz and wood for instance, and elevating the breakfast bar slightly above the surface will help zone the kitchen,' says Melissa Klink, Harvey Jones Head of Design.

-To achieve a more styled look, why not fit a worktop surface that extends over the unit.
+To achieve a more styled look, why not fit a countertop surface that extends over the an island or run of units?
 This will give it the same feel of a dining table.
-And will also give family and friends more legroom, whilst also ensuring every inch of space is utilised to its full potential.
+And will also give family and friends more legroom, whilst also ensuring every inch of space is utilized to its full potential.